 Of course, you would expect that a security company would sell you a secure product, but as the saying goes: trust, but verify.
 Verify that they have all the best practices in place, from encryption to strict user access policies, to firewalls, to monitoring and alerting.

 At Threat Stack, for example, we eat our own dogfood.
-We use the Threat Stack Cloud Security Platform® to monitor our own cloud environment.
+We use the Threat Stack intrusion detection platform (IDP) to monitor our own cloud environment.
 This way, we can be sure that our configurations are always in compliance, that we have real-time visibility into what’s going on anywhere across our environment, and that we always have all the threat intelligence we need at our fingertips in case of an incident.
 This is how we uphold our part of the shared security responsibility bargain.

 2. They have security experts you can learn from